×

 Driving without the minimum required insurance can have serious consequences.
 If you’re caught without insurance, you could face fines, license suspension, and legal action.
 If you’re in an accident without insurance, you may have to pay for the damage out of your pocket, which can be financially devastating.

-The decision on how much to purchase should be based on factors such as the value of your car, your financial situation, and your willingness to assume certain risks.
+The answer to “how much auto insurance do I need?” should be based on factors such as the value of your car, your financial situation, and your willingness to assume certain risks.
 It’s important to strike a balance that protects both your wallet and your peace of mind on the road.

 1. Liability insurance